Royals vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Nolan Arenado, Bobby Witt Jr. and others in the St. Louis Cardinals-Kansas City Royals matchup at Kauffman Stadium on Friday at 8:10 PM ET.
+Player prop bet options for Nolan Arenado, Bobby Witt Jr. and others are available when the St. Louis Cardinals visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!